Boolean satisfiability problem: Complexity

-SAT was the first known NP-complete problem, as proved by Stephen Cook at the University of Toronto in 1971 and independently by Leonid Levin at the Russian Academy of Sciences in 1973.
+SAT was the first problem known to be NP-complete, as proved by Stephen Cook at the University of Toronto in 1971 and independently by Leonid Levin at the Russian Academy of Sciences in 1973.
 Until that time, the concept of an NP-complete problem did not even exist.
 The proof shows how every decision problem in the complexity class NP can be reduced to the SAT problem for CNF formulas, sometimes called CNFSAT.
 A useful property of Cook's reduction is that it preserves the number of accepting answers.
-For example, deciding whether a given graph has a 3-coloring is another problem in NP; if a graph has 17 valid 3-colorings, the SAT formula produced by the Cook–Levin reduction will have 17 satisfying assignments.
+For example, deciding whether a given graph has a 3-coloring is another problem in NP; if a graph has 17 valid 3-colorings, then the SAT formula produced by the Cook–Levin reduction will have 17 satisfying assignments.

 NP-completeness only refers to the run-time of the worst case instances.
 Many of the instances that occur in practical applications can be solved much more quickly.
-See Algorithms for solving SAT below.
+See §Algorithms for solving SAT below.